dzeveckij/youtube-summarizer-extension/README.md

 - When clicked, stores a prompt (`Please summarize this YouTube page: [URL]`) for the Gemini page.
 - Opens `https://gemini.google.com/app` in a new tab.
 - Attempts to auto-fill the prompt into Gemini's input field.
-- If auto-fill fails, copies the prompt to the clipboard as a fallback and alerts the user.
+- If auto-fill fails, alerts the user to manually copy and paste the prompt.

 ## Installation